-We’ve seen that people want to travel and will be inclined to do so once they’re fully vaccinated.
+We’ve seen that revenge travel will get people out of their houses and vacationing, at least once they’re fully vaccinated.
 But we also know that a poor customer experience will all but ruin the chances of customer loyalty, and can even be a detriment to a brand moving forward.
 Essentially, brands are on the brink of either capturing customer loyalty or losing it.

 According to PWC, one in three customers will walk away even from a brand they love after just one bad experience.
 And many brands are not meeting customer expectations, with 54% of consumers saying that most companies need to improve their customer experience.
 Most brands seem to understand this, as well.
 A survey conducted by SuperOffice found that 45.9% of business professionals said that customer experience is the top priority for their brand in the next five years, even more so than efforts related to pricing (20.5%) or product (33.6%).

 For travel and hospitality brands, this means building adaptable and resilient processes that lay the foundation for efficient customer experience management.
 This includes providing customers with a way to interact with a brand from anywhere at any time, while still facilitating a human experience (even if the interaction isn’t in person).
 “Anywhere” interactions now happen in a multitude of digital spaces, be that social media channels, traditional contact centers, or online brand communities.